upenn-libraries/marmite/README.md

 #### Responses
 - **Successfully Creates or Updates Record**
   - Status: `201 Created`
+  - Content Type: `text/xml`
   - Body:
     ```xml
     { INSERT MARC XML }
     ```
 - **Successfully Retrieves Record**
   - Status: `200 OK`
+  - Content Type: `text/xml`
   - Body:
     ```xml
     { INSERT MARC XML }
     ```
 - **Record Not Found**
   - Status: `404 Not Found`
+  - Content Type: `application/json`
   - Body:
     ```json
      { "errors": ["Bib not found in Alma for {INSERT BIB_ID HERE}"]}
     ```
 - **Error in Processing**
   - Status: `500 Internal Server Error`
+  - Content Type: `application/json`
   - Body:
     ```json
     { "errors": ["MARC transformation error: 1:1: FATAL: Start tag expected, '\u003c' not found"] }
     ```

 ### Get Structural Metadata XML
 Retrieves structural metadata for the given bib_id either from the database cache or from the remote source.
 This structural metadata is no longer changing, therefore once its retrieved once it doesn't need to be updated.
+If a short bibnumber is provided, it is expanded and the xml returned will only reference the long bibnumber.

 #### Request
 ```